Students

 5 best tips to make the most of your MetSoc experience

-The first step to being part of the Metallurgy and Materials Society is to become a CIM member.
-With this membership you open a gateway to connecting with the right people, learning more about your chosen field and making a difference in the community.
+Becoming a CIM member is the first step to being part of the Metallurgy and Materials Society.
+Membership opens a gateway to connecting with the right people.
+You can learn more about your field and make a difference in the community.

-Student membership costs only $20 CAD per year.
+CIM Student Membership is only $20 CAD a year.

-The Annual Conference of Metallurgists (COM) is considered the Premier event for metallurgists and material science professionals in Canada consisting of symposia that attract experts from all over the world.
-It also includes scientific and technical workshops of extremely high caliber, a trade show and industrial visits.
-This conference is held every year in August.
+The Annual Conference of Metallurgists (COM) is the premier event for metallurgists and materials scientists in Canada.
+This event consists of symposia that attract experts from all over the world.
+It also includes scientific and technical workshops, a trade show and industrial tours.
+This conference takes place every year in August.

-The Canadian Materials Science Conference (CMSC) is a highly student-based conference held yearly in June at a Canadian university.
-The conference provides an informal atmosphere for +150 delegates and encourages a wide range of participation from graduate students while bringing distinguished researchers for the more sharply focused workshops and symposia.
+The Canadian Materials Science Conference (CMSC) is an annual student-based conference.
+It takes place at a Canadian university in May/June.
+The conference provides an informal atmosphere for +150 delegates.
+We encourage a wide range of participation from graduate students.
+While also bringing distinguished researchers for the more focused workshops and symposia.

 MetSoc and its technical sections encourage Canadian students in the metallurgy and materials science fields by offering many awards and scholarships to honour their accomplishments.
 We provide over $30,000 in scholarships and student awards each year.